-2.1 Core Top Sample Selection and Processing
+2.1 Core-top sample selection and processing

-Planktonic foraminifera from six Atlantic core-top localities spanning the major planktonic foraminifera biomes were sampled from six sieve size fractions ranging from 150μm - 850μm (Figure 1, Table 1; biomes from Darling and Wade, 2008).
-At four sites (KC78, CH82-21, VM20-248, and EW93-03-04; Figure 1), a random split of 50-100 individuals from each size fraction was picked.
-At two additional sites, AII-60-10 and AII-42-15-14, target species were specifically picked to increase the taxonomic and environmental range of our analyses (Table 1; Figure 1).
-Species were identified on the basis of the naming conventions in Schiebel & Hemleben (2017).
-Specimens were mounted on microfossil slides and imaged at multiple focal heights (z-stacks) from the spiral and umbilical side at a 10x magnification using a 5-megapixel Leica DFC450 digital camera mounted on a Leica Microsystems DM6000M compound transmitted-light microscope with an automated x-y stepping stage and drive focus.
-Umbilical views were used in the analysis of test size (see Supplemental Figures 1 and 2 and Supplemental Text).
-Using AutoMorph (Hsiang et al., 2016; Hsiang et al, 2017), two-and three-dimensional shape and size information was extracted from the z-stacked photographs of each individual, including surface area and volume (Supplemental Figure 1).
-Two-dimensional measurements included cross-sectional area, major axis length, minor axis length, and perimeter length (Supplemental Figure 1).
-Three-dimensional measurements included multiple estimates of volume and surface area using the top (i.e., visible) half and a combination of visible top-halves with hypothetical backsides (see Hsiang et al., 2016; Supplemental Figure 1).
+Planktonic foraminifera from six Atlantic core-top localities spanning the major planktonic foraminifera biomes were sampled from six sieve size fractions ranging from 150 to 850 μm (Fig. 1, Table 1; biomes from Darling and Wade, 2008).
+At four sites (KC78, CH82-21, VM20-248, and EW93-03-04; Fig. 1), a random split of 50-100 individuals from each size fraction was picked.
+At two additional sites, AII-60-10 and AII-42-15-14, target species were specifically picked to increase the taxonomic and environmental range of our analyses (Table 1; Fig. 1).
+Species were identified on the basis of the naming conventions in Schiebel and Hemleben (2017).
+Specimens were mounted on microfossil slides and imaged at multiple focal heights (z stacks) from the spiral and umbilical side at a $10 \times$ magnification using a 5 megapixel Leica DFC450 digital camera mounted on a Leica Microsystems DM6000M compound transmittedlight microscope with an automated x - y stepping stage and drive focus.
+Umbilical views were used in the analysis of test size (see Figs. S1 and S2 and supplemental text in the Supplement).
+Using AutoMorph (Hsiang et al., 2016, 2017), two- and three-dimensional shape and size information was extracted from the z-stacked photographs of each individual, including surface area and volume (Fig. S1).
+Twodimensional measurements included cross-sectional area, major axis length, minor axis length, and perimeter length